Skip over main navigation

 What is Freedom for Animals doing?

-We support protests at aquariums raising awareness of the suffering of fish and other animals.
+We support protests at aquariums raising awareness with the public.

-We educate the public about aquariums by speaking up for animals in the media, online and in person.
+We help the people speak up for animals held in aquariums in the media, online and in person.

 Published: 2nd November, 2017